PathwayCommons/cpath2/README.md

     cd downloads

-Copy the latest paxtools.jar into this current directory and run -
+Copy the latest paxtools.jar into this directory and run -

-    sh export.sh 2>&1 >console.out &
+    sh export.sh 2>&1 >export.log &

 (- which takes overnight or a day and night); upload/copy/move (but keep at least blacklist.txt, *All.BIOPAX.owl.gz) all the files from this here and ../data/ directories to the file server, or configure so that they can be downloaded